 Whether you’re a non-EU/EEA expat seeking to obtain Greek residency and live in a country with excellent healthcare and education benefits, a savvy foreign investor aiming to expand and diversify your investment portfolio, or a retiree looking for a beautiful holiday home to spend your golden years in bliss and tranquility, the Greek Golden Visa scheme caters to all demographics.
 It enables you to relish a relaxing and profitable lifestyle full of delicious cuisine, fantastic weather, high returns on investment, and a surplus of family benefits.

 This article serves as a comprehensive guide, highlighting the benefits of the Greek Golden Visa and the essential criteria for eligibility.
-Obtaining Greek citizenship through investment is not possible directly.
-However, you can become a resident of Greece by investing a minimum of €500,000 in real estate.
-Once you obtain the Greece residence permit, you can apply for citizenship after at least seven years.
+Please keep in mind, it is not possible to obtain Greece citizenship by investment directly.
+However, it is achievable to become a resident of Greece by investing at least €250,000 in Greece real estate.
+Once the Greece residence permit has been obtained, it is possible to apply for citizenship after at least seven years.

-Some of the Golden Visa Greece highlights include:
+Some of the other Golden Visa Greece highlights include:

 • Affordable investment options to choose from, including real estate

-• Minimum investment requirements starting from €500,000
+• Minimum investment requirements starting from €250,000

 • No minimum stay requirements